t-karasova/grs-samples-python/tutorial_boosting.md

 ## Success

-You have completed the tutorial and now we **encourage** you to **test the boosting by yourself**, try different combinations of different filter expressions.
+You have completed the tutorial!
+We **encourage you to test the boosting by yourself** and try different combinations of various filter expressions.

 **Thank you for completing this tutorial!**